Other Garrus Armor Pieces

 You can also see a glimpse of the finished foam build for each of the bracers, up at the top of the picture.

 That pretty much covers all the armor now, aside from the visor which I'll do in a separate post.
-The next blog covers painting - how I took all of this stuff from looking like foam to looking like tough metal armor!
+The next blog, Painting Garrus' Armor, covers how I took all of this stuff from looking like foam to looking like tough metal armor!